mikeerickson/nptemplating-docs/wip/templating-modules/note-module.md

 - `format?` - If you wish to override the settings value, you can supply an optional format string with placeholders for the pieces of weather data you wish to output from `current_condition` key from `wttr.in` response.

-Each placeholder must be surrounded colons before and after key (e.g. `:FeelsLikeF`)
+Each placeholder must be surrounded colons before and after key (e.g. `:FeelsLikeF:`)

 #### Additional Keys
 In addition to `current_condition` keys, the following placeholders available from elsewhere in the harder-to-access parts of the JSON response: